Museum visitors have added an additional thread to the story of an escaping Green Howards Prisoner of War that we first brought you in 2018.

 A letter in the museum’s collection has led to an emotional meeting in Italy for the grandson of an escaping Green Howard Prisoner of War, and the family of the local man who helped him 75 years ago.

-Along with Lieutenant Colonel Gibbs – Queen’s 44 Division (who later wrote a book ‘The Appenine Way’), Rex Smith – Highland Division Artillery and Sergeant Turner, 50 Division Recce Battalion, George Girling walked for 53 days and covered around 1000km before meeting up with friendly forces in Isernia on 5 November 1943.
+Along with Lieutenant Colonel Gibbs – Queen’s 44 Division (who later privately published his memoirs of the time as ‘The Apenine Way’, a copy of which is in our collection), Rex Smith – Highland Division Artillery and Sergeant Turner, 50 Division Recce Battalion, George Girling walked for 53 days and covered around 1000km before meeting up with friendly forces in Isernia on 5 November 1943.